-Nesci & St. Louis, PLLC is an experienced DUI defense firm in Tucson.
-Our lawyers have more than 80 years of combined experience implementing effective defenses in challenging DUI cases for clients with multiple DUI convictions and those with DUI arrests while driving on a suspended license.
+Nesci & St. Louis is an experienced DUI defense firm in Tucson.
+Our lawyers have nearly 40 years of combined experience implementing effective defenses in challenging DUI cases for clients with multiple DUI convictions and those with DUI arrests while driving on a suspended license.

 Penalties for Driving Under the Influence without a valid license

 A charge of DUI while driving on a suspended license is elevated to a Class Four felony DUI.
 A conviction for this aggravated DUI results in a mandatory minimum prison term of at least four months, followed by supervised probation.
 In some circumstances, judges hand down sentences of up to two and one-half years for this offense.
 Those sentences do not permit the defendant to be placed in a work release program, and must be served in the state prison instead of the county jail.

 If you were arrested in Pima County or anywhere else in Arizona for DUI while driving on a license that has been restricted, suspended, canceled, revoked or refused, and your matter cannot be resolved pretrial, our attorneys can usually prevent the jury from hearing that the license was suspended due to a prior DUI.

 Minimum Jail Sentences for Second DUI within Seven Years

 A second DUI within seven years results in a mandatory minimum jail term, depending on your BAC: